-The Chair of the CT serves a one year term and is the convener of their region's Regional Commission.
-They are responsible for moderating meetings of the Coordinating Team.
+The Chair of the CT serves a one year term and is responsible for moderating meetings of the Coordinating Team.

 Presbytery Coach and Coordinator

 The Coach Coordinator serves a five year term and is nominated by a broadly representative search committee of the Presbytery.
 They serve ex-officio on the CT and Trustees and act as Presbytery head of staff.